Information geometry and entanglement under phase-space deformation through nonsymplectic congruence transformation: Conclusions

 \section{Conclusions}

-In the present work, we revisited the problem of entanglement in Gaussian states induced by deformations of phase space.
+In the present work, we revisited whether the distinguishability of quantum states (in particular, the bipartite Gaussian states) is preserved under nonsymplectic congruence transformation.
 The relevance of considering Gaussian states is twofold: first, Gaussian states are the most commonly experimentally used continuous-variable states.
 Second, Gaussian quantum states are represented in the phase space picture of quantum mechanics as a proper probability distribution function, coming from Wigner functions in the phase space.
-The positive partial transpose criterion for entanglement separability of bipartite Gaussian states is extended for a general class of congruence transformation $Gl(2n,\mathbb{R})$.
-As a working toy model, we consider the noncommutative (NC) deformation of phase-space through the Bopp shift for a symmetric bipartite pure state.
-In particular, we have considered both the position-position and momentum-momentum NC-deformation, with deformation parameters $\theta$ and $\eta$ respectively.
+The positive partial transpose criterion for entanglement separability of bipartite Gaussian states is extended for a general class of congruence transformations $Gl(2n,\mathbb{R})$.
+As a working toy model, we consider the noncommutative (NC) deformation of phase space through the Bopp shift for a symmetric bipartite pure state.
+In particular, we have considered both the position-position and momentum-momentum NC-deformation, with deformation parameters $\theta$ and $\eta$, respectively.
 It turns out that $\theta$ and $\eta$ induce the entanglement.
-Moreover, the effect of $\theta$ and $\eta$ are mathematically identical, which leads to the fact that the study of separability for any one parameter (we did with $\theta$) from $\theta$ and $\eta$ is sufficient for quantitative analysis.
-We have illustrated the NC-parameter dependence on entanglement generation through the effect of $\theta$ in the smallest Williamson invariant with graphical representation.
+Moreover, the effects of $\theta$ and $\eta$ are mathematically identical, which leads to the fact that the study of separability for any one parameter (as we did with $\theta$) from $\theta$ and $\eta$ is sufficient for quantitative analysis.
+We have illustrated the NC-parameter dependence on entanglement generation through the effect of $\theta$ in the smallest Williamson invariant with a graphical representation.
 As the entanglement of Gaussian states has been shown to be created by both configuration and/or momentum variables, the one-particle sector of theories like string theory and quantum theory can exhibit the effects discussed in this work.
-This possibility opens a completely new strategy to test these theories.\\ The crucial point in the present piece of study is the identification of the connection of phase-space deformation-induced entanglement through a general class of congruence transformation and the identification of a trade-off relationship between the initial correlations and deformation parameters.
+This possibility opens a completely new strategy to test these theories.\\ On the other hand, we have provided a thought experiment to determine whether the isometry under FR distance really holds, at least for bipartite Gaussian states.
+In our experiment, the congruence transformation is associated with the external magnetic field, which can be switched on or off.
+The presence of a magnetic field stands for nonsymplectic deformation of phase-space.
+One can perform Stokes-like measurements, and with the help of photocurrents, the covariance of quadratures can be estimated.
+Constructed covariance matrices serve the required FR-distance.\\ The crucial point in the present study is the identification of the connection of phase-space deformation-induced entanglement through a general class of congruence transformation and the identification of a trade-off relationship between the initial correlations and deformation parameters.